-This year we have made a profit of \$125,068 compared to last year's profit of \$218,826 in a very competitive and difficult banking environment.
+This year we have made a profit of \$75,694 compared to last year's profit of \$125,068.
 This is after us continuing our commitment and support to our local community.

-We are still in a low interest rate environment and this puts pressure on our margins, and affects our revenues and our profitability.
+We are still in a low interest rate environment and this puts pressure on our margins, affecting our revenues and profitability.
 The flip side to this is that our borrowers, who are members of our community, are saving on their home loan interest.
+The lending environment continues to be challenging, but we are seeing an increase in activity, which is promising.